Research projects

 GREAT3

 With Rachel Mandelbaum (Carnegie Mellon) I helped lead the GREAT3 Challenge project (the third GRavitational lEnsing Accuracy Testing Challenge).
-For information about the Challenge, please see the GREAT3 Challenge web page.
+For information about the Challenge, please see the GREAT3 results paper.

 GalSim

 To create the GREAT3 Challenge data we established an open-source software project called GalSim: the modular galaxy image simulation toolkit.
 This was an ambitious project to provide the community with a free, well-vetted toolkit for simulating realistic galaxy images, based on physical models of telescope optics, the atmosphere, and using real galaxy images from the Hubble Space Telescope.
 You can read about GalSim in the paper here or here.
-I am very proud that GalSim is now one of the core image simulation tools adopted by the incredible Large Synoptic Survey Telescope project, among others.
+I am very proud that GalSim is now one of the core image simulation tools adopted by the incredible Large Synoptic Survey Telescope project, ESA's Euclid telescope mission, and many other weak lensing experiments.

 Along with close collaborators like Rachel, and Mike Jarvis (UPenn), GalSim has been blessed by a wonderful team of GalSim developers.